ouseful-demos/ou-tm351-jupyterlite/README.md

 The experimental [`WebR`](https://github.com/r-wasm/jupyterlite-webr-kernel) kernel is also undergoing brook of concept testing for M348 [here](https://ouseful-demos.github.io/jupyterlite-m348-demo/) [[repo](https://github.com/ouseful-demos/jupyterlite-m348-demo)].

 ### Other available kernels

 Several other kernels are also available for Jupyterlite, including:

 - the Xeus framework includes support for the installation of Javascript, SQLite, P5 (Processing) and Lua kernels.
 The wider Xeus initiative has support for an R kernel, but this is not yet available for JupyterLite.

+## Support for in-browser PostgreSQL database (`pglite`)

+Experimental support for the single use, in-browser, WASM based PostgreSQL distribution [`pglite`](https://github.com/electric-sql/pglite) is provided via the [`jupyter_anywidget_pglite` extension](https://github.com/innovationOUtside/jupyter_anywidget_pglite).

+This extension *may* be enough to support run some of the PostgreSQL database activities used in TM351 (none of them have been test as yet).